eviltik/devsrv/README.md

 A https server for web development.
 It generate and use self signed SSL Certificates.
 It also have some cool delivery features.

+## Motivation

+One day to test all standalone webservers with all simple features i need, or code it.
+I coded it.

 ## **Command Line Usage**